orreries/Advanced-GIS_QOZ/README.md

 z-score = 72.31
 p-value < 0.000001

 Mortgage activity in California is highly clustered.
-High-mortgage tracts tend to be near other high-mortgage tracts, and low-mortgage tracts cluster together as well.
-This confirms that local spatial analyses (Local Moran’s I and Getis–Ord Gi*) are appropriate and meaningful.
+High-mortgage tracts tend to be near other high mortgage tracts, and low-mortgage tracts cluster together as well.
+This confirms that local spatial analyses (Local Moran’s I and Getis–Ord Gi*) are appropriate.

 # **7. Local Moran’s I (Cluster and Outlier Analysis)**